-Install express generator globally on your system.
+- Install the express generator globally on your system.

-Install the project dependencies
+- Install the project dependencies

-There may be chances that you will find some vulnerabilities while installing the project dependencies but don’t worry just run the below command to fix all the vulnerabilities.
+- There may be chances that you will find some vulnerabilities while installing the project dependencies but don’t worry just run the below command to fix all the vulnerabilities.
 If there is still some vulnerability left in the code, just remove that package from the package.json file from the root of your project and again run the npm install command.

-Run the app server using node
+- Run the app server using the node

 Signing up for a free auth0 account:

-During the sign-up process on auth0.com, you’ll need to create a Tenant, which represents your domain and then enter all the details related to your account and select the correct region.
+- During the sign-up process on auth0.com, you’ll need to create a Tenant, which represents your domain, and then enter all the details related to your account and select the correct region.

-Create a new Application “MyAPP” from the dashboard page and choose its type as Regular Web Application and technology as Node.js
+- Create a new Application “MyAPP” from the dashboard page and choose its type as Regular Web Application and technology as Node.js

-Open Connection -> Database from the navigation panel on the dashboard
+- Open Connection -> Database from the navigation panel on the dashboard

 a) Create a new Database connection as “MyDB” and use this name in the env file of the project

-b) Click on Applications tab from the same panel and then choose your newly created Application “MyAPP” from the list.
+b) Click on the Applications tab from the same panel and then choose your newly created Application “MyAPP” from the list.

-Open APIs from the navigation panel on the dashboard
+- Open APIs from the navigation panel on the dashboard

 b) Select your “MyAPP” (newly created) application as checked and choose all the permissions according to your requirement.